 In 2017 for comparable occupations, women successfully completed JLMP apprenticeship programs at more than eight times the rate of non-union programs.71 There were seven occupations72 in which women exited both JLMP and non-union apprenticeship programs in 2017, either by cancelling or successfully completing their apprenticeship.
-Over these occupations, 1 of 25 exiting women completed their non-union programs (4.0%), while 40 of 121 exiting women in union programs (33.1%) completed their union apprenticeships.73 Among women working to become journey laborers, for instance, 0 of 7 exiting apprentices (0%) successfully completed two non-union programs in 2017, while 7 of 15 female apprentices (46.7%) completed four JLMP apprenticeship programs.74 For female operating engineer apprentices, 5 of 7 exiting women successfully completed JLMP programs (71.4%), while 0 of 3 exiting women successfully completed non-union operating engineer programs.75
+Over these occupations, 1 of 25 exiting women completed their non-union programs (4.0%), while 40 of 121 exiting women in union programs (33.1%) completed their union apprenticeships.73 Among women working to become journey laborers, for instance, 0 of 7 exiting apprentices (0%) successfully completed two non-union programs.74 For female operating engineer apprentices, 5 of 7 exiting women successfully completed JLMP programs (71.4%), while 0 of 3 exiting women successfully completed non-union operating engineer programs.75

-The overall completion rate for female apprentices was nearly identical for JLMP (41.3%) and non-union programs (41.7%), driven entirely by relatively low-paid WACH apprentices.
-WACH has achieved a very high rate of successful completion for its exiting female apprentices (92.9%), journeying out 26 female apprentices in 2017.
-For all other non-union apprenticeship programs, only 9 of 56 exiting women successfully completed their apprenticeships, a completion rate of 16.1%.
-While WACH should be commended for its completion success, WACH's female medical and dental assistants journey out earning \$12.13/hour and \$13.29/hour, respectively, in 2017 dollars.
-These hourly wages place successful WACH female MAs and DAs well below the average wages in their field in every region of the state, a subject that will be discussed in more detail in the Apprenticeships for Growing Industries section.
+The overall completion rate for female apprentices was nearly identical for JLMP (41.3%) and nonunion programs (41.7%), driven entirely by relatively low-paid WACH apprentices.76 WACH has achieved a very high rate of successful completion for its exiting female apprentices (92.9%), journeying out 26 female apprentices in 2017.77 For all other non-union apprenticeship programs, only 9 of 56 exiting women successfully completed their apprenticeships, a completion rate of 16.1%.78 While WACH should be commended for its completion success, WACH's female medical and dental assistants journey out earning \$12.13/hour and \$13.29/hour, respectively, in 2017 dollars.79 These hourly wages place successful WACH female MAs and DAs well below the average wages in their field in every region of the state, a subject that will be discussed in more detail in the Apprenticeships for Growing Industries section.